 Dry suits work by keeping the water out whilst trapping a layer of air next to your skin which is a better insulator of heat than water.
 There are two major types of dry suit – trilaminate and neoprene.

 Both have distinct advantages but in the end it comes down to personal choice.
-All dry suits must have the European CE Safety marking (we only sell suits with this marking for your safety).

-The inflator valve which is connected to your 1st stage, allows air to enter the suit, by simply depressing the button on the front of the valve.
+The inflator valve which is connected to your 1st stage, allows air to enter the suit, by simply pressing the button on the front of the valve.
 This valve is generally located in the centre of the chest.
-Air from your first stage comes via a hose generally routed under your right arm (but not always) and connects to the inflator in the same way your low pressure hose connects to your BCD inflator mechanism.
+Air from your first stage comes via a hose generally routed under your left arm (but not always) and connects to the inflator in the same way your low pressure hose connects to your BCD inflator mechanism.

 There are two types of dump valve available on dry suits – cuff dump and auto shoulder dump.

 The cuff dump as the name suggests is located near the wrist on the cuff and is operated by simply raising the arm to the highest point where the air pressure within the suit causes the one way valve to open and expel the excess air.